 We use the beef, pork and eggs produced on the farm when available, and in the garden we plan the harvesting of salad, vegetables, herbs and flowers to coincide with term dates.
 Excellent meat from the farm is periodically available to purchase.

-Our chef and catering staff source other fresh and seasonal produce from local butchers and suppliers reducing our food miles and supporting our farmers, we also keep the menu varied and up to date on national food trends.
+Our catering staff source other fresh and seasonal produce from local butchers and suppliers reducing our food miles and supporting our farmers, we also keep the menu varied and up to date on national food trends.

 Our match teas are famous for their deliciousness – ask any of the schools who play against us!